-As is normally the case, Medicare deductibles and premiums have increased for 2021.
+As is normally the case, Medicare deductibles and premiums have both increased and decreased for 2022.
 Many deductibles and co-pays are covered by supplemental Medicare insurance policies, also known as “Medigap” policies (i.e., to cover the “gaps” in Medicare coverage).

 ||$371 per day